davidjosephhayes/spotticker/README.md

 Scroll down to the 'Seat defaults' section and enable 'xserver-command = X -s 0 -dpms' by deleting the # before it after.
 When you're finished, click ^X, Y, and hit Enter to save your changes

-// Disable the mouse from appearing on Boot by installing the program
+Disable the mouse from appearing on Boot by installing the program 'unclutter'
-// 'unclutter'

     $ sudo apt-get install unclutter

-// Autostart Node.js by navigating to the rc.locale folder and adding
-// the following lines.
-Colors will change in the nano editor if done
+Autostart Node.js by navigating to the rc.locale folder and adding the following lines.
+Colors will change in the nano editor if done correctly.
-// correctly.

     $ cd /etc/rc.local
     $ sudo nano rc.local

-// Add the following lines before the 'exit 0' text
+Add the following lines before the 'exit 0' text

     $ touch /home/pi/index.js
     $ su pi -c 'node /home/pi/index.js < /dev/null &'

-// Autostart Midori and have it navigate to a specific URL
-// First, navigate to the 'autostart' file and open it
+Autostart Midori and have it navigate to a specific URL.
+First, navigate to the 'autostart' file and open it:

     $ cd /etc/xdg/lxsession/LXDE
     $ sudo nano autostart

-// Second, comment out the first three lines, and add these other
+Second, comment out the first three lines, and add these other lines.
-// lines.
 When completed, it should look like the following:

     #@lxpanel --profile LXDE
     #@pcmanfm --desktop --profile LXDE
     #@xscreensaver -no-splash
     @xset s off
     @xset -dpms
     @xset s noblank
     @unclutter -idle 0.1 -root
     sleep 60
     @midori -e Fullscreen -a http://localhost:1337

-// When you're finished, click ^X, Y, and hit Enter to save your
+When you're finished, click ^X, Y, and hit Enter to save your changes
-// changes

-// The Wifi can be configured one of two ways.
-If you have only one network you will be using, read the
-// the next few steps under 'Single Wifi Configuration' Otherwises, jump to 'Multiple Wifi Configuration'
+The Wifi can be configured one of two ways.
+If you have only one network you will be using, read the the next few steps under 'Single Wifi Configuration' Otherwises, jump to 'Multiple Wifi Configuration'

-// Single Wifi Configuration:
+Single Wifi Configuration:

     $ sudo nano /etc/network interfaces

-// Change your code inside this file to read the following with your SSID and Password name filled in:
+Change your code inside this file to read the following with your SSID and Password name filled in:

     auto lo

     iface lo inet loopback
     iface eth0 inet dhcp